house9/jquery-iframe-auto-height/README.md

 * modify the file `src/jquery-iframe-auto-height.js` as needed
   * grunt will auto compile it to the dist directory
 * view your changes in the browser
-  * run `python -m SimpleHTTPServer 8000`
+  * run `python -m SimpleHTTPServer 8000` or another web server
-  * open in a brower - `http://localhost:8000/demo/`
+  * open in a browser - `http://localhost:8000/demo/`
 * verify all pages still function properly in as many browers as possible
 * Add your name to the CONTRIBUTORS.md file
 * submit a Pull Request (PR)
-  * include a list of OS / brower / version that the changes were tested in as part of the PR
+  * include a list of OS / browser / version that the changes were tested in as part of the PR

 ## License